ibm-cloud-docs/netezza/admins/bnr-ui.md

 Schedule times of full, differential and cumulative backups of the same set of databases cannot overlap.
 You must schedule these backups in 30 minutes intervals.

-If you want to take a backup of a specific database, you must first ensure that from the **Object privileges** overflow menu under *Users and groups*,   you selected **List**.
-Select "GLOBAL - Object Privilege" and select "LIST" to show the Specific Database.
-Select "GLOBAL - Admin Privilege" and select "BACKUP " to the Specific Database for Taking Backup of the Specific Database.
+If you want to take a back up of and restore a specific database, you must ensure that:

+- From the *Users and groups* view, you select **Object privileges > GLOBAL** and select **List** to show this database.
+- From the *Users and groups* view, you select **Admin privileges > GLOBAL** and select **Backup** to back up this database.
+- From the *Users and groups* view, you select **Admin privileges > GLOBAL**, select **Restore** and **Global Database** to restore this database.

+User need to give "GLOBAL - Admin Privilege" of  "RESTORE " to the "Specific Database"  alongwith  "Global Database" to give RESTORE permission for Specific Database.

-If you want to restore a specific database, you must ensure that from the **Admin privileges** overflow menu under *Users and groups*, you selected **Admin privileges > GLOBAL > Restore** along with **Admin privileges > *the database you want to restore* > Restore**  Select "GLOBAL - Admin Privilege" and select "RESTORE " to the "Specific Database"  alongwith  "Global Database" to give RESTORE permission for Specific Database
+If you want to restore a specific database, you must ensure that from the **Admin privileges** overflow menu under *Users and groups* left menu, you selected **Admin privileges > GLOBAL > Restore** along with **Admin privileges > *the database you want to restore* > Restore**  Select "GLOBAL - Admin Privilege" and select "RESTORE " to the "Specific Database"  alongwith  "Global Database" to give RESTORE permission for Specific Database

 ## Running on demand backups
 {: #run-backups-ondemand}